HOW TO BECOME A POLICE SPECIAL CONSTABLE

 As you are most probably aware, the way in which many police forces are now recruiting is through the induction of ‘special constables’.
 This trend is set to continue.
 If you are considering applying to become a special PC then we strongly advise that you get yourself a copy of this guide today.
 It contains hundreds of insider tips on how to score very high marks during every stage of the police ‘special constable’ selection process.

-In the following video Richard McMunn explains the benefit of the book and how it will help you to become a police special constable at the first attempt:
+In the following video, Richard McMunn explains the benefit of the book and how it will help you to become a police special constable on the first attempt:

 THE SPECIAL CONSTABLE SELECTION PROCESS

 It is important to note that, whilst many police forces will follow the national selection process, some will use variations of this.
 As such, we strongly recommend that you confirm the selection process that you will have to take before commencing your preparation.
 However, the following information will be a good basis for you to start.

 In order to become a Police Special Constable you must be aged 18-57 and be capable of meeting the physical and mental demands of the role.
 During the selection process you will be assessed against your ability to match the core competencies and also your fitness levels.

 You can be of any nationality to become a special; however, you must have the permanent right to remain in the UK if you are from a non-EEA country and have been resident in the UK for the three years before you apply.
 You are required to possess a good standard of English, have a presentable appearance, be compassionate and tactile and be able to commit to at least 200 hours per year.
 These commitment levels may vary from force to force so be please check with your chosen force before applying to ensure you can meet their requirements.

 It is also important to note that there are a number of jobs that are not compatible with being a Special Constable and you should check these first with your chosen force before applying.